ppagote/publicis-sapient-task/README.md

 ### Testing with Postman Runner

-Import the `\artifacts\PublicisSapientTask.postman_collection` file into postman and run the API tests (Spring Boot service should be running).
+Import the `\artifacts\PublicisSapientTask.postman_collection.json` file into postman and run the API tests (Spring Boot service should be running).

 ### Testing with Maven